I have been asking for a Cricut for about two years now and needed my own Cricut Tips for Beginners so I started taking notes.

 What is everything I NEEDED to Get Started:

-- You need to TOOL SET.
+- You need to TOOL SET like the Essential Tool Set.
 The little tools actually help you carve around each detail to get rid of the straps.
-Any font, cursive, images, are going to need to be carved out it little spots called “weeding” that your little fingers nails won’t be able to get without ruining your material.
+Any font, cursive, or images, are going to need to be carved out in little spots called “weeding” that your little fingers’ nails won’t be able to get without ruining your material.

 How to Get Started: